-The Gas Company became an indirect subsidiary of Sempra Energy in connection with a business combination of Pacific Enterprises (the direct parent of the Gas Company) and Enova Corporation (the direct parent of San Diego Gas & Electric Company) that was completed on June 26, 1998.
-Warren I. Mitchell, previously an Executive Vice President of Pacific Enterprises, continues to serve as the Chairman and President of the Gas Company and, in addition, has become the Chairman of San Diego Gas & Electric Company ("SDG&E") and the Group President-Regulated Business Operations of Sempra Energy.
+SDG&E became an indirect subsidiary of Sempra Energy in connection with a business combination of Enova Corporation (the direct parent of SDG&E) and Pacific Enterprises (the direct parent of Southern California Gas Company) that was completed on June 26, 1998.
+Warren I. Mitchell, previously an Executive Vice President of Pacific Enterprises, continues to serve as the Chairman and President of Southern California Gas Company (the "Gas Company") and, in addition, has also become the Chairman of SDG&E and Group President--Regulated Business Operations of Sempra Energy.
 Mr. Mitchell is not separately compensated for his services as an officer of Sempra Energy's subsidiaries.

-The Boards of Directors of the Gas Company, SDG&E and Sempra Energy each maintain a Compensation Committee comprised of independent, non-employee directors.
+The Boards of Directors of SDG&E, the Gas Company and Sempra Energy each maintain a Compensation Committee comprised of independent, non-employee directors.
 The directors comprising the three committees are identical and the committees typically meet in joint session.